zydou/arti/doc/dev/notes/rpc-meta-draft.md

 ...

-## Commands that apply to most objects
+## Requests that apply to most objects

 ...